devrock20/Spotify/README.md

 <img src=https://github.com/devrock20/Spotify/blob/main/img/danceability.png width="800px">

-* In the case of the `key` audio feature, it was high in the beginning of Covid-19, but with the spike in Covid-19, the `key` audio feature has drastically decreased.
+* In the case of the `key` audio feature, it was high at the beginning of Covid-19, but with the spike in Covid-19, the `key` audio feature has drastically decreased.

 <img src=https://github.com/devrock20/Spotify/blob/main/img/key.png width="800px">

 * When comparing the song's `energy` and `loudness` feature with Covid-19 cases, we found that before Covid-19, there was a decrease in the month of December every year (slightly around Christmas) and an increase after that.
 This means that songs having high `energy` and `loudness` feature were less preferred by the users.
-The similar pattern has been noticed after Covid-19, with a slight decrease in the month of December.
+A similar pattern has been noticed after Covid-19, with a slight decrease in the month of December.

 <img src=https://github.com/devrock20/Spotify/blob/main/img/energy.png width="800px">
 <img src=https://github.com/devrock20/Spotify/blob/main/img/loudness.png width="800px">